Loan Guide for Borrowers

 Public Interest/Government Employment

-Borrowers interested in a career in public interest have repayment options that can make it easier to choose this career path.
-Income based repayment (described above) and public service loan forgiveness are designed to work together to provide students in lower-paying public service employment support to be more able to afford their living expenses while in this type of position.
+Borrowers interested in a career in public service have repayment options that can make it easier to choose this career path.
+Income based repayment (described above) and public service loan forgiveness are designed to work together to provide students in lower-paying public service employment the ability to afford their living expenses while in this type of position.

 The public service loan forgiveness program encourages individuals to enter and continue to work full-time in public service jobs.
 Under this program, you may qualify for forgiveness of the remaining balance due on your eligible federal student loans after you have made 120 payments on loans under certain repayment plans while employed full time by certain public service employers.
 Link to http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/public-service for more detailed information.